dagger/dagger/docs/guides/1230-persistent-cache.md

 losing all your CI's cache.
 :::

-## Keep cache in your local filesystem
+## Persistent cache in your local filesystem

 To store cache in your local filesystem, you don't need much effort : just add `--cache-from type=local,mode=max,dest=<output folder>` to `dagger do build`.